 - Regular reviews of your risk assessment and mitigation strategies

 Those are the basics of a risk assessment.
 Anything beyond that will depend on your restaurant business structure.

 What Is the First Step of a Risk Assessment?

 The first step of a risk assessment for a restaurant is to identify the potential hazards.
 This can seem daunting, but the best way to go about it is to start with one area of the restaurant.
-For example, you can start in the kitchen, as kitchen safety and standards are such an important part of a well-run restaurant.
+For example, you can start in the kitchen, as kitchen safety and standards are a pivotal part of a successful restaurant.
 From there, you can assess risk for the other restaurant areas.

 What Is a Risk Assessment Checklist?

 A risk assessment checklist is a list of the different areas of your business, with an inspection of the potential risks in those areas.
 Your risk assessment checklist helps you make sure you’ve evaluated the risk potential of every facet of your restaurant business.

 What Are the Four Ways to Manage Risk?

 The four ways to manage risk are to avoid, reduce or mitigate, transfer, or accept the risk.
 You can choose which of these types of risk management is right for the situation depending on the level of risk.
 You should also consider the potential damage that will occur depending on your choice of risk management.